IBM-Cloud/docs/support/index.md

 Assigned client success manager (CSM) | Not included | Not included | Not included | Included at<br> 8 hours per week {: caption="Table 1.
 Support levels" caption-side="top"}

-**Important:** Support for the Japanese lanugage is available for severity 2-4 tickets from 9 a.m. - 5 p.m.
-JST.
-Community and Third-party services are excluded.
+**Important:** Support in the Japanese language is available for severity 2-4 tickets on Monday through Friday from 9:00 a.m. to 5:00 p.m.
+JST, excluding national or statutory holidays.
+Community and third-party services are excluded.
+Severity 1 tickets are addressed in English only.

 ### Opening a support ticket
 {: #open-ticket}